mosbth/irc2phpbb/README.md

 The bot is created for use in irc://irc.bsnet.se/#db-o-webb which is an irc channel for teaching & learning HTML, CSS, JavaScript, PHP, SQL and Unix.
 The forum is http://dbwebb.se/forum.

-This means that the code contains some settings to actually work in that environment.
+This means that the code contains some settings to work in that environment and can therefore not just be cloned and installed.
+Modifications are needen.
+The script may anyhow be useful as a studyobject for those in need of simulare functionality.

 Using feedparser to get RSS-feeds